Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Optimization/Normalization.md

 In convolutional networks, it is important to apply the same normalizing $\mu$ and $\sigma$ at every spatial location within a feature map, so that the statistics of the feature map remain the same regardless of spatial location.[^deeplearning]

+## Layer normalization
+Batch normalization uses the distribution of the summed input to a neuron over a mini-batch of training cases to compute a mean and variance which are then used to normalize the summed input to that neuron on each training case.
+This signiﬁcantly reduces the training time in feed-forward neural networks.
+However, the effect of batch normalization is dependent on the mini-batch size and it is not obvious how to apply it to recurrent neural networks.
+We transpose batch normalization into **layer normalization** by computing the mean and variance used for normalization from all of the summed inputs to the neurons in a layer on a single training case.

+Like batch normalization, we also give each neuron its own adaptive bias and gain which are applied after the normalization but before the non-linearity.
+Unlike batch normalization, layer normalization performs exactly the same computation at training and test times.
+It is also straightforward to apply to recurrent neural networks by computing the normalization statistics separately at each time step.
+Layer normalization is very effective at stabilizing the hidden state dynamics in recurrent networks.
+Empirically, we show that layer normalization can substantially reduce the training time compared with previously published techniques.[^layer]

+## Instance normalization

+## Weight normalization

 [^deeplearning]: Goodfellow, Ian, Yoshua Bengio, and Aaron Courville. _Deep Learning_.
 MIT Press, 2016.
+[^group]: Wu, Yuxin, and Kaiming He.
+“Group Normalization.” arXiv, June 11, 2018. [https://doi.org/10.48550/arXiv.1803.08494](https://doi.org/10.48550/arXiv.1803.08494).
+[^layer]: Ba, Jimmy Lei, Jamie Ryan Kiros, and Geoffrey E. Hinton.
+“Layer Normalization.” arXiv, July 21, 2016. [https://doi.org/10.48550/arXiv.1607.06450](https://doi.org/10.48550/arXiv.1607.06450).